The No-Scalpel Vasectomy Procedure – Mississauga, Ontario

 Fascial interposition is accomplished by using metal clips or dissolving thread/suture.
 Metal clips are left permanently in the scrotum once applied.
-Dr. Sing’s preference is to use dissolving suture, so as not to leave any foreign material in the body.
+Our preference is to use dissolving suture, so as not to leave any foreign material in the body.

 The fine tubes are then gently placed back into the scrotum and the tiny opening heals within days and soon becomes invisible.
 There is very little bleeding with the no-scalpel technique.
 No stitches are needed to close the tiny opening, which heals quickly, without a scar.